diegoob11/GalaxyAtWar/README.md

-# GalaxyOnFire
+# Galaxy At War
 This repository contains the code for a third-person space shooter engine based on the Star Wars universe.
 It was made as a University project and was never intended to be monetized.
 [Link to video!](https://youtu.be/j3PhbyCIk6g)

 ## Content